-- 25.3 During an Event each driver may use no more than : - a) Two sets of used and one set of new dry-weather tyres for the two free practice sessions.
+- 25.3 During an Event each driver may use no more than: - a) Two sets of used and one set of new dry-weather tyres for the two free practice sessions.
 In this context a tyre will be considered used if it was allocated to the same car at a previous Event, whether or not it was used on the track.

-At the first Event of the Championship, or at the first Event for an additional car (see Article 13.6), each driver will be allocated two sets of new dry-weather tyres for use in the two free practice sessions.
+At the first Event of the Championship, or at the first Event for an additional car (see Articles 13.1 and 13.6), each car will be allocated two sets of new dry-weather tyres for use in the two free practice sessions.